Move to Move

 Move to Move is the debut album by Kon Kan, released in 1989 on Atlantic Records.
 It spawned the singles "I Beg Your Pardon", "Harry Houdini", "Puss N' Boots" and "Move to Move".
 The album reached number 69 in Canada.
 "I Beg Your Pardon" was a top 20 hit in at least six countries, going top 5 in the UK and the Netherlands.

-Group member Barry Harris produced the album, and wrote or co-wrote all but one cut.
+Kon Kan founder Barry Harris produced the album, and wrote or co-wrote all but one cut.
 Kevin Wynne is lead vocalist on most songs, while Harris sang the title track and the ballad, "Am I in Love".
 Jon Lind and Bob Mitchell co-wrote material with Harris for the project.